How to Hike to Helen Lake (+Cirque Peak Scramble) in Banff

 The last 15m or so of the hike arrives at a rock band that requires some light use of your hands to make it to the peak.
 It’s pretty tame as far as scrambles go, but you are at an impressive elevation with several cliffs nearby.
 It can feel pretty unnerving to those new at scrambling.

-You have stunning views of Helen Lake down below, Bow Lake, The Wapta Icefield, and the Valley from the top.
+You have stunning views of Helen Lake down below, Bow Lake, the Wapta Icefield, and the Valley from the top.
 It’s a pretty spectacular vista that is tough to beat in Banff.

 Gear We Recommend